IcaliaLabs/rfc-calculation/README.md

 ## Usage

-To calculate a RFC you'll need to provide the following parameters:
+To calculate a RFC, you'll need to provide the following parameters:

 - Name
 - Paternal Lastname